facelessuser/coloraide/docs/src/markdown/gamut.md

 hsl.in_gamut('hsl')
 ```

-Essentially, this forces a tighter constraint to ensure the colors represented in one of these cylindrical space aren't
-wildly out of the model's range even if they are technically close to being in gamut.

 If the Cartesian check is the only desired check, and the strange cylindrical values that are returned are not a
-problem, `srgb` can always be specified. `#!py3 tolerance=0` can always be used to constrain the check to values exactly
+problem, `srgb` can always be specified. `#!py3 tolerance=0` can also be used to constrain the check to values exactly
 in the gamut.

-Additionally, there may be other color spaces that play a little loose with the gamut during their conversion.
-For
-instance, Okhsv, an HSV model built off of Oklab, has a conversion back to sRGB that is simply not as precise as HSL or
-HSV to sRGB.
-There is nothing actually wrong with our implementation of the conversion algorithm, as it matches the
-behavior of the official implementation, the algorithm just isn't concerned with exactly translating the colors
-perfectly within the sRGB gamut.
-Simply clipping the color can clean it up nicely, and if desired, we can always tweak
-the tolerance.
+When a color is precisely in gamut, HSL has a very tight conversion to and from sRGB.
+A color that is gamut, will remain
+in gamut throughout the conversion, forwards and backwards.
+Okhsl and Okhsv, on the other hand, are color models have
+a looser conversion algorithm.
+While the constrains mimic the traditional HSL and HSV boundaries, the edges of those
+boundaries do not always convert precisely back into the sRGB gamut.

+Okhsl and Okhsv are color models that more approximate the sRGB gamut, and seem to expect some clipping and/or rounding
+when going back to sRGB.
+Adjusting the tolerance for these color models may be sufficient until you are ready to
+finalize the color by clipping the color to remove the noise.

 ```playground
 okhsv = Color('color(--okhsv 20 100% 75% / 1)')